Notes on the Geography of Egypt: Karnak

 This is the first of 10 pylons.
 The square channels in the lower part of the pylon held flagpoles that rose above the pylons.
 The wall at the left is the dock of a pool once connected to the Nile, several hundred meters behind the camera.
 It was a landing point, in other words.

-The criosphinx or ram-headed sphinx, is a symbol of Amen, and the path to his temple led past this line of them.
-Between their paws are statues of Rameses II as Osiris.
-They were made for Amenhetep III and Thutmes IV and installed at Luxor Temple; Rameses II usurped and moved them here.
+The criosphinx or ram-headed sphinx is a symbol of Amen, and the path to his temple led past this line of them.
+They were made for Amenhetep III and Thutmes IV and installed at Luxor Temple; the usurper Rameses II moved them here.
+Between their legs are statues of Rameses II as Osiris.

 Not the way you want to see the place.
 Look at the end of the sight line and you'll see a architrave across two posts.
 We'll jump down there and work our way back.
-The area is large: with a central enclosure 247 acres and, within that enclosure, the 61-acre Temple of Amen-ra.
+The area is large, with a central enclosure covers 247 acres and, within that enclosure, the 61-acre Temple of Amen-Ra.
 Until a fire in Ptolemaic times, massive gates blocked this sight line.

 Whew!
-A bit fo privacy, here at east end of the central enclosure.
+A bit of privacy, here at the east end of the central enclosure.

-Looking east beyond the wall.
+Looking east beyond the enclosure wall.
 Just dirt?
-Not quite: it's the remains of a temple built by Amenhetep IV, or Akhenaten.
+Not quite: it's the remains of a temple built by Amenhetep IV or Akhenaten.

-Here's that massive "most splendid of monuments" Festival Hall, with columns like massive tent poles.
+Here's that massive "most splendid of monuments" Festival Hall.

-Looking east from building, with two more column types evident: a polygonal column and fascicular or papyrus-bundle columns.
+Looking east from that building: two more column types are evident, a polygonal column and fascicular or papyrus-bundle columns.

 Farther west is the famous hypostyle hall, no longer roofed.
-It was a symbolic papyrus swamp, symbolic of that swamp surrounding the primeval mound from which life was created.
+It was a symbolic papyrus swamp, symbolic of that swamp surrounding the primeval mound in which life was created.
 Until 1925, the annual flood of the Nile flooded this building a yard deep, heightening the sense of a swamp.
-A roof kept the whole place dimly lit from clerestories.
+A roof kept the whole place dimly lit with clerestories.

-The hall, which measured measures 172 by 335 feet, has 134 sandstone columns.
-The two rows flanking the central axis are higher than the others, to elevate the roof and allow light from clerestories.
-The images on the columsn and surrouding walls represent processions, coronations, and, as here, pharonic offerings to the gods.
+The hall, which measures 172 by 335 feet, has 134 sandstone columns.
+The two rows flanking the central axis are higher than the others to elevate the roof and allow clerestory light.
+The images on the columns and surrounding walls represent processions, coronations, and, as here, pharaonic offerings to the gods.

 The walls of the hall have similar imagery.